“Nothing is more powerful than an idea whose time has come.”

 The use of design thinking means implementing techniques that may not seem intuitive to company managers at first.
 But by combining right brain imagination with left brain logic, there’s no telling how far a business can go with a design thinking mentality.

-Effective design thinking demands observing, interviewing, creating personas, developing storyboards, making prototypes and performing decision-making analyses.
+Effective design thinking demands observation, interviewing, creating personas, developing storyboards, making prototypes and performing decision-making analyses.
 In short, the process requires a whole brain approach, where learning comes with doing the work of overall design.

 Design Thinking for Companies Today and Tomorrow